bighappyface/drupal-cloud-tutorial/README.md

 apt-get install git
 ```

+We will need git to clone this repo and obtain the base Drupal application code and *drupalstack* Puppet module.

 ### 4. Clone this repo

 ```bash
 git clone https://github.com/bighappyface/drupal-cloud-tutorial.git
 ```

+Now that we have the code we can configure this server to run our Drupal application.

 ### 5. Copy our drupalstack module to the Puppet modules folder

 ```bash
 cp -r drupal-cloud-tutorial/drupalstack /etc/puppet/modules/
 ```

+All Puppet modules from the [Puppet Forge](http://forge.puppetlabs.com/) will be installed here as well.

 ### 6. Install Apache and configure